Colombia Country Commercial Guide

 Pricing

 Department stores and supermarkets extend concession contracts to individuals and companies by permitting promotional space in their facilities to promote and sell consumer goods.
-These promotions include both familiar and unknown labels, and the goods are offered at discount prices in some cases.
-If the products are unknown in the market, the department stores or supermarkets may place them in the stores on a demonstration basis for a given period of time and will only place new orders if the products are well accepted by the public and sell relatively quickly.
+These promotions include familiar and unknown labels, and the goods are sometimes offered at discount prices.
+If the products are unknown in the market, the department stores or supermarkets may place them in the stores on a demonstration basis for a given period.
+They will only place new orders if the products are well accepted by the public and sell relatively quickly.
 The largest supermarkets and drugstores also carry private labels at discount prices.

-Suppliers to large chain stores, supermarkets, and super stores must provide certain guarantees on the continuity of products offered to avoid foreign surplus stock or remnants entering the Colombian market (i.e., foodstuffs, textiles, apparel, appliances, etc.).
+Suppliers to large chain stores, supermarkets, and superstores must provide certain guarantees on the continuity of products offered to avoid the foreign surplus stock or remnants entering the Colombian market (i.e., foodstuffs, textiles, apparel, appliances, etc.).
 Imports of old or used clothing, closeouts, irregulars, off-season, or expired merchandise are prohibited.

 Sales Service/Customer Support

-After-sales service and customer support are decisive purchasing factors in Colombia.
+Product knowledge is highly valued in sales, so demonstrating a product’s functionality and long-term benefits is crucial.
+After-sales engagement is equally important, as follow-ups are expected to confirm product quality and offer troubleshooting support.
 Government and private firms often request that their potential suppliers provide testimonials regarding client satisfaction with equipment and after-sales service.

 Local Professional Services

-U.S. companies bidding on major government, or even private sector, projects/procurement and those entering into joint ventures or other long-term contractual arrangements should seek local legal advice.
-Also, companies that are concerned about the protection of intellectual property such as trademarks, copyrights, and patents should also seek legal counsel before entering the Colombian market.
+U.S. companies bidding on major government, or even private sector, projects/procurement and those entering joint ventures or other long-term contractual arrangements should seek local legal advice.
+Also, companies concerned about protecting intellectual property such as trademarks, copyrights, and patents should seek legal counsel before entering the Colombian market.

-There are a number of good Colombian law firms that specialize in various aspects of commercial law.
-Additionally, a number of major U.S. firms that operate internationally have affiliate arrangements in Colombia.
-Several legal and business services providers in Colombia are found on the U.S. Commercial Service’s Colombia webpage.
+Many good Colombian law firms specialize in various aspects of commercial law.
+Additionally, many major U.S. firms that operate internationally have affiliate arrangements in Colombia.
+Some legal and business services providers in Colombia are found on the U.S. Commercial Service’s Colombia webpage.

 Principal Business Associations